+Interiors, usually designed using sturdy materials that can stand the test of time, still manage to have a rustic, warm, and inviting look.
+Nothing looks shiny and new.
+Deep-set windows framed by sandstone are often protected with rustic wooden shutters.
 Natural stone walls are left natural.
-Stuccoed walls are colored with Venetian plaster, color washing or faux painting techniques to give a worn, well-loved look.
+Stuccoed walls are colored with Venetian plaster, color washing, or faux painting techniques to give a worn, well-loved look.

-Colors in Tuscan style decorating come from the earth.
+Colors in Tuscan-style decorating come from the earth.
 Terracotta, brick, ochre, greens, and golden yellow are seen everywhere.
 Blue and green are added to contribute a visually cooling effect in areas with hot weather.
 Surfaces that have been painted add a dash of color even when the finish wears off.

 Often walls are painted with a soft white or gray, while accent colors and natural woods and stone provide the interest.
 Ceilings have dark open timbers.
 Venetian plaster is a technique for adding texture and color to new walls.

-Open shelves and free-standing cupboards provide storage in a Tuscan style kitchen and a place to display ceramics and pottery.
+Open cupboards and armoires are used for dishes, linens, and clothes and display ceramics and pottery.
+No Tuscan-style kitchen is complete without a long, family-style wooden table.
 A kitchen sink is made of natural stone or porcelain.
 Cabinet and sink hardware are often of dark wrought iron.
 Install a copper range hood surrounded by tumbled marble tiles at the stove area.

-Display copper pots from a wrought iron rack, use terracotta containers as accents and storage and add color with majolica dinnerware.
+Display copper pots from a wrought iron rack, use terracotta containers as accents and storage, and add color with majolica dinnerware.

 Incorporate Tuscan themes as an accent in your kitchen with displays of pasta in glass jars, a braid of onions or garlic, jars of olives, and flowers.